fun things to do with kids in athens greece

 | Athens

-Athens – Acropolis and Agora
+Athens – Acropolis & Agora

 Acropolis in Athens

 The Acropolis was originally a residential fortress, naturally inaccessible (try scaling those rocks).
 In Classical Athens, it was central to religious festivals and a glorious symbol of the city.
-The Romans made their own additions, and in later centuries, the Parthenon was turned into a Byzantine church, crusader cathedral, a mosque, then a warehouse to store gunpowder (a bad idea, since the Venetians blew the roof off the Parthenon, when the gunpowder exploded).
-Even with this wear and tear, kids will be impressed when they see the Acropolis, situated on a limestone plateau, smack in the middle of modern Athens, spanning centuries in one spot.
+The Romans made their own additions, and in later centuries, the Parthenon was turned into a Byzantine church, crusader cathedral, mosque, then a warehouse to store gunpowder (a bad idea, since the Venetians blew the roof off the Parthenon, when the gunpowder exploded).
+Even with this wear and tear, kids will be impressed when they see the Acropolis, situated on a high plateau, smack in the middle of modern Athens, spanning centuries in one spot.

-Tip: You can start at the main entrance to the Acropolis and go straight up to the Propylaia but a nicer approach is to take the Panathenaic Way, following the procession route to the Acropolis.
+Entrance to the Acropolis – You can start at the main entrance to the Acropolis and go straight up to the Propylaia but a nicer approach is to take the Panathenaic Way, following the procession route to the Acropolis.
 To go this way, first visit the Agora – the Panathenaic Way diagonally cuts across it.
 After you exit through the fence enclosing the Agora, follow the Panathenaic Way (lined with stone slabs) up the hill to the entrance.

 The Parthenon ruins have a luminous quality – the warm, creamy marble changes color in different lights.
 Count how many sections it takes to make up a Doric column (11 or 12).
 Outside the roped off areas, rub your hands over smooth marble, feel the nubby textures of stones eroded over time, look for swirling patterns in the rocks.